(214) 225-3042

 Add a Name to a Deed Without a Lawyer Dallas

 Two names on a deed do not automatically mean each owner has equal power to act alone, and the ownership structure does the heavy lifting.
 Joint tenancy with right of survivorship gives each owner an equal share, and when one dies, the survivor takes the property with no probate.
 Tenants in common own property with fractional interests and define percentages.
 Each share passes through the owner’s estate at death rather than directly to the co-owner.
-This ownership structure is critical in determining the future seller’s estate listing and who is authorized to sell the property.
+The structure you choose decides who can sign a sale, and whose estate the share passes through when an owner dies.

 What Happens to Your Mortgage When You Change the Deed

 Changing a deed to add a name does not alter the mortgage.
 As a result, the loan remains in the original borrower’s name unless it is refinanced or paid off.
 The lender retains a lien on the property.
 Therefore, the borrower will not see a change in the position of the lien, as the security for the loan remains.
 This remains crucial to those intending to sell, as the mortgage must be fully paid off and closed even if several names have been added to the deed.
-The most significant issue will be related to the due-on-sale clause that most modern mortgages will have, which permits the lender to consider the loan closed if the security interest is sold.
+The bigger issue is the due-on-sale clause that sits in nearly every modern mortgage.
+It lets the lender demand the entire balance at once if the property changes hands, which is the opposite of the loan quietly going away.

 In the case of a transfer of ownership due to a marriage, the Garn St. Germain Act protects the spouse from the due-on-sale clause.
 However, there is still the need to notify the lender of the deed change.
 Notifying the lender before recording the change remains a reasonable precaution.
 Property taxes have the potential to increase due to a change of ownership.
 In most cases, the spouse will not see an increased assessment due to the exemption.
 A sloppily handled deed change can create a title cloud that surfaces during a refinance or sale, an outcome never worth the cost of skipping legal counsel.